Financial-Times/careers/VACANCIES.md

 ## Internal Products

-This team looks after [all the internal-facing software](http://matt.chadburn.co.uk/presentations/ip-all-hands.pdf) the FT staff use as well as platforms and engines that power FT.com behind the scenes.
+This team looks after [all the internal-facing software](http://matt.chadburn.co.uk/presentations/ip-all-hands.pdf) the FT staff use as well as some of the platforms that power FT.com behind the scenes.

 [Matt](https://twitter.com/commuterjoy) runs this team.